fbpx

 On top of that, the segregated South meant, for entertainers, traveling what was unceremoniously known as the Chitlin’ Circuit.
 You played black clubs, in black neighborhoods – and even the performers who eventually “crossed over” and got booked into white clubs or hotel ballrooms still weren’t allowed in the front door.

 How’s this for a who’s who?
-Sarah Vaughan, Louis Armstrong, Duke Ellington, Dinah Washington, Ray Charles, Ike and Tina Turner, Bobby ‘Blue’ Bland, Mahalia Jackson, Fats Waller, the Ink Spots, James Brown, Cab Callaway, Nat “King” Cole, Otis Redding, Dizzy Gillespie, Count Basie.
+Louis Armstrong, Dinah Washington, Ray Charles, Bobby ‘Blue’ Bland, B.B.
+King, Fats Waller, the Ink Spots, James Brown, Cab Callaway, Bo Diddley, Sam Cooke, Otis Redding, Dizzy Gillespie, Count Basie, Etta James.
 They all played the Manhattan.

 “Whether it was gospel or jazz or blues or R ‘n’ B, that was the only place that they could play,” says Reese.